 Special Advantages.
-Because of the season of the year, the extra-curric-ular activities of the regular academic year are largely discontinued, and be-cause of the large number of teachers and visitors in attendance, special advan-tages in great variety are available to Summer Quarter students.
-These include opportunities for industrial, educational, sociological, and historical study provided by the city of Seattle and its environs; a climate de-lightfully adapted to habits of study; world renowned scenic attractions and recreational opportunities at their best; organized trips to places of special in-terest: adapted to habits of study and concerts fortuning formous articles. terest; pageants, dramatic attractions, and concerts featuring famous artists; and a series of special lectures at 4 and 8 o'clock from Monday to Thursday of each week.
+Because of the season of the year, the extra-curricular activities of the regular academic year are largely discontinued, and because of the large number of teachers and visitors in attendance, special advantages in great variety are available to summer quarter students.

+These include opportunities for industrial, educational, sociological, and historical study provided by the city of Seattle and its environs; a climate delightfully adapted to habits of study; world renowned scenic attractions and recreational opportunities at their best; organized trips to places of special interest; pageants, dramatic attractions, and concerts featuring famous artists; and a series of special lectures from Monday to Thursday of each week.